GDPR Age of Consent Isn't Child's Play

 What is the GDPR age of consent?

-Under GDPR Article 8, the age of consent, i.e. when a child is required or able to consent to process of their data, is 16.
+Under GDPR Article 8, the age of consent, i.e. when a child is required or able to consent to the processing of their data, is 16.
 However, member states can allocate their age of consent, with a cap of 13 years of age.

 In the UK, the age of consent is 13, so the lowest age that the GDPR will allow.